- Cathy Angelo

 I am looking forward to a wonderful year in 4th grade and am continually reminded of 1 Timothy 4:12.
 It says, “Don’t let anyone look down on you because you are young, but set an example for the believers in speech, in conduct, in love, in faith, and in purity.”

-Hello, my name is Cole Sorensen, and I am excited to begin my teaching career at Immanuel!
+Hello, my name is Cole Sorensen, and I am excited to be teaching at Immanuel!
 I come from a family who loves Immanuel, and have been blessed with growing up in the Immanuel community.
 I’m an Immanuel graduate myself, from the class of 2013.
 I obtained my Bachelor’s Degree at Fresno Pacific University in Social Science Secondary Teaching, with a Political Science minor in 2017.

 Galatians 2:20 has been a verse that I have held closely to remind me of our ultimate purpose and identity in all that we do: “I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me.”